toughIQ/docker-owncloud-client/README.md

 # docker-owncloud-client
-Dockerized ownCloud CLI Client (owncloudcmd) to sync from any supported ownCloud-like enviroment.
+Dockerized ownCloud CLI Client (owncloudcmd) to sync from any supported ownCloud-like environment.
 This container should work with ownCloud, NextCloud, TransIP STACK and any other ownCloud/NextCloud based storage endpoints.

-I forked the original project to be able to run TransIP's STACK in a docker.
+I forked the original project to be able to run TransIP's STACK in a Docker.

+The main use of this Docker is to be able to syncronise with another ownCloud-like environment that is not part of the server that you run this Docker on.
+Examples of this may be the ownCloud or Nextcloud environment of a friend, a paid ownCloud-like environment like TransIP STACK.

 ## Docker Features
 * Base: Debian 10